 The three outbuildings at Lucky Pines exude a balance of modern and traditional design, mirroring the main residence.
-Lucky Pines is the home of Jill Neubauer and her two daughters, Annie and Lizzie.
+Lucky Pines is the home of Jill Neubauer.

 Nestled in the woods, the chicken coop with water view sits on a long parterre created for the chicken run.
 Granite footings support the coop above the grade on the hillside.
 Like in the barn, polycarbonate side wall allows light to fill the space and creates a pleasant environment for the chickens; it also facilitates finding and collecting eggs!

-Jill and Steve designed the tree house for their two daughters.
-Locust trees were buried directly into the ground for the supports.
+Locust trees were buried directly into the ground for the supports of the tree house.
 A balcony extends the space toward the water.
 The ladder and small access hole preclude “grown-ups” from invading this special space.
-Now that the girls are older, there is a movement afloat to mount this folly on pontoons and create a house boat for Eel Pond in Woods Hole.

 Contractor: Miller Starbuck Construction